Caladium Growth and Care Guide

 Sunlight Requirements

 Caladiums thrive in partial to full shade, making them ideal for shaded gardens, patios, and indoor spaces.
 They can tolerate filtered sunlight but should be protected from harsh afternoon sun, which can fade or burn their leaves.
 Varieties labeled as "sun-tolerant," such as certain fancy-leaf types, can handle more sunlight with adequate watering.
-For indoor Caladiums, place them near east or north-facing windows for gentle, indirect light that enhances their vibrant colors.
+If you want to Grow Caladiums Indoors, place them near east or north-facing windows for gentle, indirect light that enhances their vibrant colors.
 Ensuring consistent light conditions helps maintain their lush, striking appearance.

 Soil Requirements